Kindergarten Readiness Tips for Parents

 Child says alone 3x, while drawing in the air: When we write the letter f, we go around, down, and across.

-Using a sheet of Kindergarten lined paper, draw dotted lines for each letter and have your child trace each letter ten times.
-Then have him or her try to write it alone ten times, without tracing.
+Using a sheet of kindergarten lined paper, draw dotted lines for each letter and have your child trace each letter ten times.
+Then have them try to write it alone ten times, without tracing.

 With ample practice and reinforcement of these exercises, your child will be reading sooner than you may have ever imagined!
 Remember to keep these exercises fun, creative, and as engaging as possible.
-The more you practice, the stronger these early literacy skills will become for your child, and the more excited he or she will be to start Kindergarten!
+The more you practice, the stronger these early literacy skills will become for your child, and the more excited they will be to start kindergarten!

 Other Related Blogs: